-Antiretroviral therapy reduces the amount of HIV in the body.
-When a person takes them consistently, antiretroviral drugs are very effective at limiting the impact of the virus.
+Antiretroviral therapy (ART) uses a combination of drugs to reduce the amount of HIV in the body.
+When a person takes them consistently, these drugs are very effective at limiting the impact of the virus.

-Although inequities exist by region and population, advances in antiretroviral therapy have made it possible for many people with HIV to live a comparable life span to those without HIV.
+Although inequities exist by region and population, advances in ART have made it possible for many people with HIV to live a life span comparable to those without HIV.

-This article describes various antiretroviral drugs, how they work, and their possible side effects.
+This article explores the differences between common antiretroviral drugs and outlines how they work, including their potential side effects.
 It also provides information about beginning treatment.

-Although antiretroviral therapy cannot completely remove HIV from the body, it keeps the immune system strong enough to combat infections and some HIV-related cancers.
+Although ART cannot remove HIV from the body, it can keep the immune system strong enough to fend off infections and some HIV-related cancers.

-When the viral load is so low that it is undetectable, it no longer damages the immune system, and there is no risk of transmitting the virus to others.
-This is known as “undetectable = untransmittable.”
+When the viral load is so low that it is undetectable, it no longer damages the immune system, and there is no risk of spreading the virus to others.
+Public health campaigns refer to this as “undetectable = untransmittable.”

-Antiretroviral therapy involves taking a combination of drugs each day.
-An HIV treatment regimen usually involves at least three different drugs from at least two different drug classes.
+Following an ART regimen involves taking a combination of drugs each day.
+This usually involves at least three different drugs from at least two drug classes.

 Some examples of NRTIs include: